 Advantage of GSI Build

 - Offers faster software updates from smartphone OEMs

 - Any Android 8.0 Oreo or higher (Project Treble supported) devices are eligible to use Android GSI build

 - Non-Pixel devices are also eligible to install the latest Android OS version (Beta and Stable)

 Android 11 and its Features

-- Scoped Storage: It offers Storage Access Framework API to which requires user consent for editing and deleting media files.
-Additionally, users can edit or delete media files in a bulk and the access will be required for even file path access to simplify development.
+- Scoped Storage: It offers Storage Access Framework API, requiring user consent for editing and deleting media files.
+Additionally, users can edit or delete media files in bulk, and the access will be required for even file path access to simplify development.